oddbird/oddsite/content/2018/05/15/beyondtellerand.rst

 stop-motion tinkering,
 and programatically-generated art.

-I had to speak on day two,
+I spoke on day two,
 followed by "bleeding edge" accessibility, large-scale projection-mapping, the women who built the internet,